alba1735/tRNAgraph/docs/data_structure.md

 - `nontRNA_counts`: Reads mapping to features defined in the external GTF (e.g., rRNA, mRNA).
 - `type_counts`: Reads summed by Gene Type.

+### Quality Control

+Diagnostics computed at `analyze build`.
+Each is also written as a tab-separated file under `results/`, so they can be read without opening the object.

+- `replicate_correlation`: Per-sample table — `sample`, `group`, `mean_r2_within_group`, `mean_r2_other_groups`, `n_replicates`.
+A sample whose within-group r² sits well below its peers' is the one to question before trusting anything downstream.
+- `replicate_correlation_pairs`: Every sample pair with its r² and whether the two share a group.
+- `replicate_correlation_summary`: `within_mean`, `between_mean`, `separation` (within − between), and the pair counts. **`separation` is the headline number**: it says whether the declared grouping is visible in the counts at all.
+It is also the objective test of whether a processing step helped — removing a technical artifact should *widen* it, since replicates become more alike while genuinely different conditions do not. `n_within_pairs` of 0 means every sample is its own group, which is the default `trim_metadata.tsv` mistake rather than a real design.

+Computed on `log1p`-transformed normalized counts. tRNA abundance spans orders of magnitude, so on raw counts Pearson r would be dominated by whichever few transcripts are most abundant and every pair of samples would look near-identical regardless of grouping.

+Deduplication statistics are written by `preprocess map --dedup` to `results/<exp>-dedupstats.txt` rather than stored here, since they are produced before any AnnData object exists.
+See [CLI Reference: map](cli_reference.md#map).

 ### Run Information

 Provenance metadata for reproducibility.